Bookrage001/osc/resources/docs/docs/widgets-reference.md

 ### strip

+Widget container that display its children in a single column or row.

 | property | type |default | description |
 | --- | --- | --- | --- |
 | <h4 class="thead2" id="strip_strip">strip<a class="headerlink" href="#strip_strip" title="Permanent link">#</a></h4> ||||